barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

    features.
 I will talk more about this below.

 ### Transform approach
-Here we forget that tere was any structure in the input document, and we extract text only and tokenize it:
+Here we forget that there was any structure in the input document, and we extract text only and tokenize it:
 ```
 La
 cinquième